kildor22/mm-github-pages-starter/collections/_poems/Emptiness.md

 </p>

 <p>
-To me, the sound of music would be the clacking of dancing shoes on its cobblestone floors, and the raucous cheering of my townsmen would provide the melody.
+To me, the sound of music would be the clacking of dancing shoes on cobblestone floors, and the raucous cheering of my townsmen would provide the melody.
 I would sit on my throne with a smile plastered on my face –one I thought permanent.
 I would not partake with the merriment as I would merely observe but that alone has given me great gratification all this time.
 The crown on my head would slip and a maiden would come to re-adjust it on my curls, making sure to get the tilt right.
 Knaves would offer wine and a whole rack of lamb as a toast to the king and the hallow halls of his fort.
 In front of me they would dance, and behind them I would indulge in their joy.
 This was all true until the light slithered from my grasp and the castle was engulfed in the darkness, with me in the throne still.
  </p>

  <p>